Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_heat_exchanger_analysis.md

 This might seem counterintuitive at first, as one might expect similar heat transfer for identical fluids and flow rates.
 The key difference lies in the temperature gradients along the heat exchanger.
 In parallel flow, the hot and cold fluids move together, so the temperature difference decreases along the length of the exchanger, limiting the overall heat transfer.
 In counter flow, the cold fluid meets progressively hotter portions of the hot fluid along the exchanger.
 This maintains a larger temperature difference across most of the exchanger, allowing more heat to be transferred overall.
 As a result, counter flow achieves a higher cold fluid outlet temperature and a larger outlet temperature difference between the fluids compared to parallel flow.

 Recall the energy balance equation derived above.
 Because both the hot and cold fluids were water and the same pump was used, it can be assumed that their mass flow rates were identical.
-If the regions where only the hot fluid and only the cold fluid are taken was control volumes, the same assumptions apply, except it is no longer adiabatic.
+If the regions where only the hot fluid and only the cold fluid flow are taken as control volumes, the same assumptions apply, except it is no longer adiabatic.
 The heat transfers into them would be equal and opposite, and hence why the entire system taken as a control volume would be adiabatic.
 Considering these individual control volumes and assuming water is an incompressible substance with constant specific heat, the following equations are yielded:

 $$
 \dot{Q}_{C} = \dot{m}_{C}C_{W}\Delta T_{C}